Post-Baccalaureate Nursing

 - Provide competent care and meaningful comfort to clients who are healthy, ill, or dying.

-- Use critical thinking, health care information technology, and evidence-based findings to make decisions that promote safety and quality and improve client health outcomes.
+- Use clinical judgment, health care information technology, and evidence-based findings to make decisions that promote safety and quality and improve client health outcomes.

 - Communicate through verbal, non-verbal, and technological means with individuals, families, communities, and systems to achieve mutually determined health outcomes.